 The Australian Shepherd Husky mix is a hybrid designer dog breed, also known as the Aussie Siberian.
 This cross breed is smart, confident and very energetic.
 An Australian Shepherd Husky mix has a medium length coat that sheds a lot and needs regular grooming.
 They also need lot of attention from their families, including some serious recall training from a young age.
 A Husky Australian Shepherd mix will be around 20 inches tall and weigh about 55lbs as an adult.
 They’ll live up to 15 years if well bred and kept healthy.
 Today we’re going to look at the lifestyles that suit Aussie Siberian puppies best.
 We’ll check out the breed traits and behaviors you can expect from this cute cross, and give top tips for caring for your new baby Australian Shepherd Siberian Husky mix.

-Introducing the Australian Shepherd Husky Mix
+- Australian Shepherd Husky mix size

+The Australian Shepherd Husky mix, also known as the Aussie Siberian, is a show-stopping designer dog taking the world of crossbreeding by storm!
 A cross between the purebred Australian Shepherd and the purebred Husky, this gorgeous breed not only comes with stunning looks, but he also harbors an incredible intelligence, a tough-to-beat work ethic, and lots of personality to boot!

 While this all sounds great, there is a lot to this clever crossbreed you should understand before you make the commitment to own one.